Artists' exemption from income tax

-To apply for the Artists’ Exemption, you should submit a claim form to the Revenue Commissioners, together with samples of your work and any supporting documentation (such as testimonials), that you consider appropriate.
-You can get an Artist Claim Form 2 (pdf) from Revenue - see 'Where to apply' below.
+To apply for the Artists’ Exemption, you should submit a claim form to Revenue, together with samples of your work and any supporting documentation (such as testimonials), that you consider appropriate.
+You can get an Artists' Exemption Claim Form (pdf) from Revenue.

 You will need the following samples and supporting documents for the following categories

 - Book or other writing – full electronic version or one published copy of the book

 - Play – a copy of the script together with a signed copy of the production contract

 - Musical composition – download links or a CD where the claimant is accredited with the music or lyrics, along with any other relevant information

 - Painting or other like picture – 6 good quality photographs of work and a brief CV of artistic career to date

 - Sculpture – 6 good quality photographs of work and a brief CV of artistic career to date